Questions? We've Got Answers

 Who is eligible to join AALL?

-AALL has three membership categories in accordance with the Bylaws, which were revised in October 2012.
+AALL has three membership categories in accordance with the Bylaws:

 - Active: Any person who is interested in the objectives of the Association.